 Wherever we look, the need to birth a new humanity is clear.
 Our way of living has created species extinction, climate imbalance, toxins in our food, air and water, endless wars, and a chasm between the world’s ‘haves’ and ‘have nots’.
 As we face these growing calamities, though, and try to imagine a new way of living, there is a looming elephant in the room that I think lies at the crux of our problems.
 That “elephant in the room” is how we relate to our own bodies.

 Birthing a new humanity ultimately means birthing a new self, because humanity is made of individual lives.
 There are signs that individuals are hungry for such a transformation, but if you look at the widespread self-help industry that has grown in response to that hunger, you’ll find that in practice it often relies on substituting one set of ideas or rules by which we live for another.
 The gist of such advice goes: “Instead of doing that, do this, and your life will be better.”
 Some of that advice is sound enough, but it effectively leaves our experience of the body out of the picture – and that leaves significant transformation out of the picture: if the way in which we relate to the body stays essentially the same, our experience of the self will stay essentially the same.
-If our experience of the self remains the same, then how we experience and act on the world around us will also, in its essence, remain the same – even if we have decided to “do this instead of that”.
+If our experience of the self remains the same, then how we experience and act on the

 The nub of our problem lies in that little word, “decide”.
 As soon as we make a decision to “do this rather than that,” we have divided the self into a part that issues a command, and a part that carries it out – meaning one part of the self is put in charge of another part.
 We take such a division within the self to be entirely natural and even inevitable, for it is sanctioned by our culture’s story about what it means to be human – a story that has been 10,000 years in the making.
 Because we have grown up with that story since infancy, and because it blends into our architecture, our language, our hierarchies and our customs, the story itself remains virtually invisible to us – so that we come to confuse what is merely a story about what it means to be human with reality itself.
 To birth a new humanity, then, we need first to expose the story by which we live, bring questions to bear on it, and liberate ourselves from its hold.